-Through the years, Sierra Leone has been the most prominent mission field.
-The conference operates several dozen schools there, runs a large hospital in the town of Mattru, and helps sponsor the Sierra Leone Bible College.
-A number of missionaries working with parachurch groups in various countries now receive support from the church.
+In 1969, Ruth Ann Price became the first missionary working with another mission agency (in her case, Wycliffe Bible Translators) to receive support from the Department of Missions.
+Now, a growing number of missionaries working with parachurch groups in various countries receive support from the church.
 The board also cooperates with the Evangelical Congregational and Primitive Methodist denominations in jointly supporting several missionaries.